farrajota/fast-rcnn-torch/README.md

 ## Demos

-This [repo](https://github.com/farrajota/fast-rcnn-examples) contains code examples on how to train+test an object detector using this module for the Pascal VOC 2007 dataset.
+This [repo](https://github.com/farrajota/fast-rcnn-examples) contains code examples on how to train+test an object detector using this module for the Pascal VOC 2007, 2012 and MS COCO datasets.

+Another [repo](https://github.com/farrajota/fast-rcnn-examples) contains code examples on how to train+test an object detector for pedestrian detection on the Caltech Pedestrian dataset.

 ## License